rawo/10xbadger/.ai/prd.md

   }
 }
 Where positionLevel is many of ["J1","J2","M1","M2","S1","S2"], category is many of ["technical", "organizational","softskilled"], badgeLevel is many of ["gold", "silver", "bronze"]

+FR-012 Promotion Template editor
+- Function restricted to Admin role only
+- Admin can add, modify Promotion Template
+- Admin can deactivate Promotion Template
+- Deactivated Promotion Template can't be used to create new Promotions by Engineers
+- Deactivated Promotion Template for already exiting Promotions is still valid
+- Only active Promotion Templates can be used by Engineers to create new Promotions

 ## 4. Product Boundaries
 Out of scope for MVP:
 - Mobile application